EmilioBarradas/tiktok-app-api/README.md

 })();
 ```

-While instantiating a new instance of the application, the application's settings wil be set up.
+While instantiating a new instance of the application, the application's settings will be set up.

 ### Options